 The executive committee comprised of at least three people including the Managing Editor and an Editor shall then decide whether plagiarism has indeed been committed, on the basis of the author’s explanation, and the results of the committee’s internal investigation.

-Decision by the committee should be released within 30 number of days.
+The decision by the committee should be released within 30 number of days.
 Decisions may involve sanction(s) that are aligned with the organization’s Code of Ethics and this Plagiarism Policy.

 Reported plagiarism by the public